bernhardAxonIvy/doc/source/concepts/error-handling.rst

 Error Handling
 ==============

 Errors are used to model exceptional process paths.
-With an error the happy path of a process is left.
-An error is caught by an Error Boundary Event or Error Start Event if their Error Code pattern matches the Error Code thrown.
+With an error, the happy path of a process is left.
+An error is caught by an Error Boundary Event or Error Start Event if their Error Code pattern matches the Error Code.

 -  Errors are divided into technical errors (e.g. database connection problem) or business errors (e.g. approval declined).